chutsu/red/README.md

     wget -O setup_drone.bash https://git.io/fjcN6 && bash setup_drone.bash

-Else the `make` targets are:
+alternatively the `make` targets are:

-    qgc
+    qgc:

       Run QGroundControl.
 The command will download and install QGroundControl for you if it does not exist.

-    ubuntu18_usb
+    ubuntu18_usb:

       Launch Startup Disk Creator to create a Ubuntu USB install stick.

-    install_base
+    deps:

       Install/uninstall packages and apply settings on the Ubuntu 18.04 server installation.

-    test_realsense

-      Run a Python script to visualize the RealSense depth measurements using ASCII on the terminal.

     setup_time_sync_server